-William Young Pianos is a family business, with over 25 years’ experience in the piano trade.
-We are proud to offer our clients a genuine choice between older restored pianos and more modern secondhand instruments.
+William Young Pianos is a family business, with over 30 years’ experience in the piano trade.
+We are proud to offer our clients a genuine choice between older restored pianos and more modern second-hand instruments.
 We can also supply new pianos, hand-selecting our choices to ensure that our clients receive the best possible instrument to match their needs with their budget.

-We are delighted to offer the very best secondhand reconditioned Yamaha and Kawai pianos available, all personally selected from the premier UK importer’s vast warehouse.
+We are delighted to offer the very best second-hand reconditioned Yamaha pianos available, all personally selected from the premier UK importer’s vast warehouse.
 William Young Pianos is also proud to sell new Hailun and Danemann pianos, both specially chosen by our experienced staff to represent the best quality and value for money available for our clients.